emartey24/Code-Refresher/README.md

 Tech-Refresher is an innovative yet nostalgic approach to educating and refreshing new and aspiring developers with the foundational  coding languages, frameworks, and technology concepts.
 Tech Refresher is a web application that doubles as an educational flash-card styled memory game.

-Just like a standard memory game, the user is offered the chance to choose two random cards at a time out of a 20 card digital pile cards.
+Just like a standard memory game, the user is offered the chance to choose two random cards at a time out of a pile of digital cards.

 1. The game starts with All the cards are face down.